-Amanda Dunsmore works in art processes that explore representations of societal transformation through contextual portraiture and social historic projects.
-Her artworks utilize media such as video, sound, photography and installation.
-Dunsmore’s accumulative legacy practice examines place, people and moments of political significance.
-Her contextual portraits evolve through long periods of research and the work is often presented as a series of extensive socio-political / historical art projects.
-Central to Dunsmore's art practice is an exploration of potential future memory, the legacy of visual parity in portraiture and the long-term implications of socio-political art making.
+Amanda Dunsmore works in art processes that explore representations of societal transformation utilising contextual portraiture and social historic projects through examination of place, people and moments of political significance.
+Her art practice has developed over 30 years and is an exploration of potential future memory, the legacy of visual parity in portraiture and the long-term implications of socio-political art making.

-Dunsmore's filmed portraits feature social actors who have transformed society, often filming them in locations of social-historic significance.
-The photographic portrait of Mairead Corrigan Maguire (depicted) is a photographic version of the 2017 filmed portrait artwork.
+The portrait of Mairead Corrigan Maguire (depicted) is a photographic version of the 2017 filmed portrait artwork.
 Mairead Corrigan Maguire (filmed in the Peace House, Belfast), Betty Williams and Ciaran McKeown, founded The Peace People, a cross-community grassroots movement dedicated to ending the sectarian conflict in Northern Ireland.
 For their search for peace and reconciliation Maguire and Williams were jointly awarded the 1976 Nobel Peace Prize.
-The filmed and photographic portraits of Mairead Corrigan Maguire form part of a new series of portraits addressing the under-representation of women in Irish, British and Northern Irish politics.

 The synthetic media portrait of Mo Mowlam and the filmed portraits of Mairead Corrigan Maguire are linked to a new series of portraits addressing the under-representation of women in politics titled: Paritas